Stockport: Recent history

-Since the start of the 20th century Stockport has moved away from being a town dependent on cotton and its allied industries to one with a varied base.
-It makes the most of its varied heritage attractions, including a national museum of hatting, a unique system of Second World War air raid tunnel shelters in the town centre, and a late medieval merchants' house on the 700-year-old Market Place.
-In 1967, the Stockport air disaster occurred, when a British Midland Airways C-4 Argonaut aeroplane crashed in the Hopes Carr area of the town, resulting in 72 deaths among the passengers and crew.
+Since the start of the 20th century, Stockport has moved away from being a town dependent on cotton and its allied industries to one with a varied base.
+It makes the most of its varied heritage attractions, including a national museum of hatting, a unique system of World War II air raid tunnel shelters in the town centre and a late medieval merchants' house on the 700-year-old Market Place.

+In 1967, the Stockport air disaster occurred; a British Midland Airways C-4 Argonaut aeroplane crashed in the Hopes Carr area of the town, resulting in 72 deaths among the passengers and crew.

 On 23 November 1981, an F1/T2 tornado formed over Cheadle Hulme.
 It subsequently passed over Stockport town centre.

-Stockport Metropolitan Borough Council has embarked on an ambitious regeneration scheme, known as Future Stockport.
-The plan is to bring more than 3000 residents into the centre of the town, and revitalise its residential property and retail markets in a similar fashion to the nearby city of Manchester.
+In 2011, Stockport Metropolitan Borough Council embarked on an ambitious regeneration scheme, known as Future Stockport.
+The plan aimed to bring more than 3,000 residents into the centre of the town, and revitalise its residential property and retail markets in a similar fashion to the nearby city of Manchester.
 Many ex-industrial areas around the town's core will be brought back into productive use as mixed-use residential and commercial developments.
 Property development company FreshStart Living has been involved in redeveloping a former mill building in the town centre, St Thomas Place.
-The company plan to transform the mill into 51 residential apartments as part of the regeneration of Stockport.
+The company plan to transform the mill into 51 residential apartments, as part of the regeneration of Stockport.

 Governance

+There is one main tier of local government covering Stockport, at metropolitan borough level: Stockport Metropolitan Borough Council, which meets at Stockport Town Hall on Wellington Road South, and has its main offices in the adjoining Stopford House and Fred Perry House.
+The council is a member of the Greater Manchester Combined Authority, led by the directly elected Mayor of Greater Manchester.